Omali Yeshitela: US Army Years

 In the late 1950s, the Modern Civil Rights Movement and African decolonization struggles were advancing.
 All sectors of black society discussed these topics.
 Yeshitela was a standout student at Gibbs High School.
 In 1959, during his senior year at Gibbs High School, a class discussion was held on "the advancement of African people."
 In this discussion, a teacher declared that black people would have to "prove" themselves to white people if they wanted to be free.
 That is when Yeshitela decided to leave school and join the United States Army.

 Yeshitela completed his basic training in South Carolina.
 He was subsequently stationed in Germany.
 Yeshitela has noted that it was in Germany where he began to learn about imperialism.
 "As a U.S. soldier in Berlin, which was also occupied militarily by British troops, I was subjected to lectures by white British officers who told humiliating, "racist" stories of the colonial war being waged against our people in Congo who, under the leadership of Patrice Lumumba, were fighting to overturn colonial domination by the Belgians and other colonialists, including the British and U.S.," Yeshitela writes.

 In the army, Yeshitela was able to connect imperialism and colonialism to his treatment as an African person in the United States.
 While in a military convoy to South Florida, during the Cuban Missile Crisis, a white restaurant owner was allowed to deny Yeshitela service because Yeshitela was black.
 In Fort Benning, Georgia, Yeshitela was accused of attempting to hold the hand of a white woman at a snack bar because he refused to drop money in her hand (a common practice that prevented white people from having to touch the skin of black people).
-In protest of the colonial policy of the United States, Yeshitela wrote a 12-page letter to US President John F. Kennedy declaring his inability to serve in an army "that protected the likes of George Wallace and a tradition of oppression of African people."
+In protest at the colonial policy of the United States, Yeshitela wrote a 12-page letter to US President John F. Kennedy declaring his inability to serve in an army "that protected the likes of George Wallace and a tradition of oppression of African people."

-Yeshitela notes that he "went on strike" and basically quit the army.
-Yeshitela began a leafleting campaign that opposed the conditions of African people in the US and in the US military.
-The army sent Yeshitela to a psychiatrist.
-The psychiatrist declared that nothing was wrong with him, "You're just a Garveyite" which was a reference to Marcus Garvey and his early 20th century movement for African self-determination.
-The army subsequently attempted to court-martial Yeshitela.
-Yeshitela defended himself in the court-martial and won.
-He received an honorable discharge from the army days later.
-Yeshitela became an active member in the Civil Rights Movement and budding Black Power Movement upon his return to Central Florida.